Zypeh/Command-Based-Game/README.md

 ##About this project branch:

 ###Why port to C++?
 C# takes a huge amount of RAM (3MB > 1MB) as it needs a runtime (it does, when we decided to port CBG to C++, and still does now.
-We decided that trading memory off for productivity is feasible, as we want this game to run on as many platforms as possible.)
+We decided that trading memory off for productivity is not feasible, as we want this game to run on as many platforms as possible.)

 ###Todos:
 - Handling command history